3 Critical Sales Dynamics of Rapid Growth

 Communication with Production

 Rapid growth is a balancing act!
 That is, sales cannot over sell the company’s capacity or it creates even bigger problems for the business.
-The systems put in place in the success stage must be used here to understand how much new business the company’s operation can handle and maximize the sales resources in filling that capacity.
+The systems put in place in the self-sustainability stage must be used here to understand how much new business the company’s operation can handle and maximize the sales resources in filling that capacity.

 How do you do this?
 Easy, use DE, Inc.’s Tuning Tour Revenue Engine model to keep this number at your fingertips.
 And monitor current operational capacity on an ongoing basis.
 My previous post title Maximize Revenue by Selling Your Excess Capacity provides some insight into this area.